elllie/bytesizecs/chapters/0-Introduction/Appendix-StudentQs0.md

 5. The thing you want to execute that command on or with.
 6. Optionally, you'll also see "flags" at the end of a command denoted with a `-`.
 These are kind of like adjectives that modify the command you're giving.

+(Some terminals will have 1 and 2 in a different order, but everything you put after the symbol (3) is the same order every time no matter what.)

+Importantly, all of these elements are always separated by spaces.

 Some examples of this:

 #### Change the folder you're in